Course Details

 Academic Honesty and Plagiarism

-UNSW and the School of Computer Science and Engineering (CSE) consider plagiarism a form of academic misconduct, subject to penalties as severe as exclusion from further study at UNSW.
-Online resources are available to help you understand what constitutes plagiarism and how it is addressed at UNSW, such as 'MyUNSW: Plagiarism and Academic Misconduct.'
+UNSW and the School of Computer Science and Engineering (CSE) consider plagiarism a form of academic misconduct, subject to penalties as severe as a zero mark in the course, exclusion from scholarships or further study at UNSW.
+Our assessment guidelines and UNSW Student Code are available to help you understand what constitutes plagiarism and how it is addressed at UNSW, such as 'MyUNSW: Plagiarism and Academic Misconduct.'
 It is imperative that you read and comprehend these materials.
 Ignorance will not be accepted as an excuse for plagiarism.
+Violation of academic honesty may result in an academic integrity investigation.

 Course Schedule

-Week 2 Lecture: SVFIR, Control and Data Flows
+Week 2 Lecture: LLVM, SVFIR and Control-Flows Assignment-1

 Week 6 Study break